2001 Dura Lube 400: Race

 On the first lap, Dale Earnhardt Jr. was bumped from behind by Ron Hornaday Jr. heading into turn 3 and sent it into Kenny Wallace's path, crashing at 150 mph at an angle with Earnhardt Jr. suffering bruising and a limp in his leg.
 Other cars involved were Jimmy Spencer, Mike Wallace and Hut Stricklin.
 Despite this, Earnhardt Jr. was taken by an ambulance to the medical center.

 On lap 44, Park passed Gordon for the lead.
 Two laps later, the yellow flag was waved when rain started to fall on the track.
 The race was eventually stopped with Stacy Compton leading when everyone made their scheduled pit stops.

 The race was red flagged, and eventually postponed to Monday, February 26 at 11 am Eastern Standard Time.
 The next day, the race restarted on lap 56, and Gordon took the lead from Compton, who did not make a pit stop before the red flag, and led 18 laps before Park took over the top spot.
 The race went 188 laps green until Mike Skinner spun out on the backstretch, bringing out the third caution of the event.
 The race restarted once more, and went 52 more laps before the fourth and final caution came out for oil on the track.
 The race restarted with 85 laps to go.
 Gordon led the next thirty, before Park took the lead.
 With less than 10 laps to go, Bobby Labonte was closing in on Park.
 Park held off Labonte for his second and to date, most recent Cup win.

 Post-race

-After crossing the finishing line, Park raised a No. 3 Earnhardt hat that hanged on his gearshift lever and thrust it out of the car to holding it high in tribute to Earnhardt.
+After crossing the finishing line, Park raised a No. 3 Earnhardt hat that hung on his gearshift lever and thrust it out of the car to holding it high in tribute to Earnhardt.
 Park also performed a spin, drove towards Michael Waltrip and made a brief stop with the exchanging a high-five.
 As Park celebrated, he received a call from Earnhardt's wife Teresa Earnhardt who watched the race at the Dale Earnhardt, Inc. shop in Mooresville, North Carolina.
 According to Park, Teresa was emotional, but happy.
 The race took three hours, thirty-four minutes and twenty-one seconds to complete, and the margin of victory was 0.138 seconds.